sammcj/dotenv-output-action/README.md

 - `path` - Override the path to the `.env` file.
 Default is `.env` in the repository root.
 - `log-variables` - Log variables after reading from the `.env` file.
 - `mask-variables` - Mask values after reading from the `.env` file.
-- `split-arrays` - Split arrays into multiple outputs, default is `false`.

 ## Outputs